Werner Vordtriede

-Werner Vordtriede (18 March 1915 – 25 September 1985) was an emigre from Nazi Germany first to Switzerland and then to the United States who was a professor of German language and literature at the University of Wisconsin from 1947 to 1960 before returning to West Germany and accepting an appointment at the University of Munich.
+Werner Vordtriede (18 March 1915 – 25 September 1985) was an emigre from Nazi Germany first to Switzerland and then to the United States who was a professor of German language and literature at the University of Wisconsin from 1947 to 1960 before returning to West Germany as a university professor at the Ludwig-Maximilians-Universität München.
 Beyond his scholarly publications, he translated and authored a number of fictional and non-fictional works.

 Early years in Germany

 Vordtriede was born in Bielefeld to Käthe née Blumenthal (1891–1964) and Gustav Adolf Vordtriede (1882–1929), co-owner of a chocolate factory in Herford.
 His father's military service in World War I as well as his parents' separation in 1916 and subsequent divorce led to a relocation, first in 1922 to Todtmoos in the Black Forest and in 1923 to Freiburg im Breisgau, where he lived with his mother and his sister Fränze (1911–1997).
 His father, whom he never met, died in an accident in Herne in 1929.
-His mother was politically active and worked as local editor of the SPD Volkswacht, one of five daily newspapers published in Freiburg at that time.
+His mother was politically active and worked as a local editor of the SPD Volkswacht, one of five daily newspapers published in Freiburg at that time.
 His sister would later become a professor of English literature in the U.S. As a youngster, he was interested in German literature and corresponded with such literary luminaries as Kurt Tucholsky and Arthur Schnitzler.
 As a 16-year-old, he won a trip to Paris as a prize in an essay-writing contest.
 In 1933 he completed his secondary education at the Gymnasium in the Herdern district of Freiburg.

 Emigre years in Switzerland and the U.S.

-Following the Nazi accession to power in 1933, Vordtriede emigrated to Switzerland, where in 1934 he was introduced to the German Jewish philosopher Edith Landmann in Basel and through her affiliated with the George Circle, even adopting George's distinctive calligraphy as his own handwriting style.
+Following the Nazi accession to power in 1933, Vordtriede emigrated to Switzerland, where in 1934 he was introduced to the German Jewish philosopher Edith Landmann in Basel and through her affiliated with the George Circle, even adopting George's distinctive calligraphy as his own handwriting style, e.g., with є instead of e.
 He matriculated at the University of Zurich in 1934 with a major in German philology and a minor in English philology, taking courses with such noted academics as Emil Ermatinger and Bernhard Fehr, an Oscar Wilde specialist.
 Prevented from seeking employment by the terms of his student visa, he managed to keep his head above water by working part-time as a private tutor and writing articles and book reviews for the Neue Zürcher Zeitung under various pseudonyms (Werner Salasin, Werner Stoutz, and r. e.).
 Thanks to a travel stipend, he was able to spend the summer of 1937 in Cambridge, England.
 Finding the situation in Switzerland increasingly untenable, he chose to emigrate to the U.S. in 1938.
 At pains to conceal both his homosexual orientation and his Jewish ancestry on his mother's side, he maintained that he had been driven into exile on political grounds.